MIntelligence-Group/CMFeed/README.md

 This data has been collected through manual crawling from news websites and corresponding Facebook posts in the public domain while adhering to [Facebook's terms and conditions][3].

-### Explanation about Compliance to Facebook Terms & Conditions
+### Explanation about Compliance to Facebook's Terms & Conditions
 Facebook prohibits automatic scraping of its users' personal data.
 Complying with these conditions, we:
 1) Crawl the data manually (as per the steps described below) [Ref][4].
 We do not perform automatic data scraping.
 2) Collect the public data corresponding to public news articles [Ref][5].

 ## Steps involved in Data Collection
+[ToDo] Update these steps.
 The process to manually crawl the data is depicted in the following diagram:

 <img src="data_construction.jpg" width="90%" align="middle">